davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/appendix.md

 since you overrode the auto-configuration of the cache, and implicitly security, as well.

-Again, this is due to the way security (auth) and SSL metadata must be supplied to {apache-geode-name} on startup.
+Again, this is due to the way security (auth) and SSL metadata must be supplied to VMware GemFire on startup.

 See the [Reference Guide](#geode-security) for more details.

 #### Extension

 Most of the time, many of the other auto-configured annotations for CQ, Functions, PDX, Repositories, and so on need not ever be declared explicitly.

 Many of these features are enabled automatically by having SBDG or other libraries (such as Spring Session) on the application classpath or are enabled based on other annotations applied to beans in the Spring `ApplicationContext`.

 We review a few examples in the following sections.

 ##### Caching

 It is rarely, if ever, necessary to explicitly declare either the Spring Framework’s `@EnableCaching` or the SDG-specific `@EnableGemfireCaching` annotation in Spring configuration when you use SBDG.
 SBDG automatically enables caching and configures the SDG `GemfireCacheManager` for you.

 You need only focus on which application service components are appropriate for caching:

 Example 3.
 Service Caching

 ``` highlight